cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Need to go.
 - Need to leave.
 - Need to run.
 - Nothing!
-B bye have a good day 🙂
+Bye have a good day 🙂
 - OK Helen, have a nice day
 - OK thanks bye
 - Ok bye.